 - The use of complex and unique passwords to access the e-commerce systems to prevent unauthorized access.

 - Be sure not to use the default passwords that came with your shopping cart, e-commerce software, or POS system.

 - Only authorized staff members can access cardholder data.

 - Your website is protected against security vulnerabilities and clean of malware.
 If you are using a third-party script like a shopping cart or e-commerce system, this usually means running the latest secure version.

 - Your website, shopping cart, or e-commerce software logs payment processing transactions.

 - Your website must not email secure card information to you (such as the card number, cardholder's name, expiration date, CVV code, etc.).
 Sending cardholder data via email is insecure.
 Instead, it should be securely stored in a database or another secure method.

-Using a modern shopping cart or e-commence script and employing secure passwords and procedures will usually take care of all your website coding related PCI compliance issues.
+Using a modern shopping cart or e-commence script and employing secure passwords and procedures will usually cover all your website coding-related PCI compliance issues.

 Your Company Policies and Procedures

 In addition to securing the server and obtaining an SSL certificate, your internal company procedures also fall under PCI compliance.
-For example, if you are storing cardholder data in your office, it must be secured in password protected computers and/or in locked filing cabinets to prevent unauthorized access.
-Leaving cardholder data in an unlocked filling cabinet where unauthorized people can access it is considered a violation of PCI DSS.
-PCI compliance goes beyond whether your server is secure or not; it also applies to paper records, printouts and employee procedures in your office.
+For example, storing cardholder data in your office must be secured in password-protected computers and/or in locked filing cabinets to prevent unauthorized access.
+Leaving cardholder data in an unlocked filing cabinet where unauthorized people can access it is considered a violation of PCI DSS.
+PCI compliance goes beyond whether your server is secure or not; it also applies to paper records, printouts, and employee procedures in your office.